michaeld74/mybots/README.md

 python3 plotFitnessValues.py
 ```

 To make adjustments and personalize your interactions with the code you can direct your way to constants.py.
-Here you can first off adjust post the population size of your sample as well as the number of generations run.
+Here you can first off adjust both the population size of your sample as well as the number of generations run.
 You can also adjust the "loop" value which will determine how long your simulation runs for.

 # Evolution